lputruele/MaskD/README.md

 Usage: ./maskD [options] [nominal model path] [faulty model path]

-Output: lim n->infinity of 1/1+n, where n is the number of faults masked
+Output: lim n->infinity of 1/(1+sumMaskedFaults[0..n]), where n is the number of steps and sumMaskedFaults[inf..sup] is the amount of faults masked from inf to sup

 Options:
 -d : create dot file